vikramkh/course-website-16fa/index.md

 : The grading for the course will consist of:

-    * 40% for homework assignments and the final project
+    * 35% for homework assignments and the final project
-    * 15% each for 2 midterm exams
+    * 17.5% for each of two midterm exams
     * 25% for the final
     * 5% for recitation attendance.
 Recitation attendance is mandatory.